puppetlabs-toy-chest/wash/README.md

 * CLI tools
     * `wash ls` - a version of `ls` that uses our API to enhance directory listings with `wash`-specific info
         - _e.g. show you what primitives are supported for each resource_
-    * `wash meta` - uses the `metadata` primitive to emit a resource's metadata to standard out
+    * `wash meta` - emits a resource's metadata to standard out
     * `wash exec` - uses the `exec` primitive to let you invoke commands against resources
     * `wash find` - find resources using powerful selection predicates (WIP)
     * `wash tail -f` - follow updates to resources that support the `stream` primitive as well as normal files